rgoodie/openam_13/README.md

 To Install
 -
+As always, test this on a **TESTING** or **DEVELOPMENT** server first.
 This is basically a "drop-in replacement" for the 7.x-1.2 version.
 In the shell *of a TESTING system*
 - remove the openam folder
 - clone this repo

+Caveats:
+-
+As is.
+No warrenty.
+This could break something.
+Proceed with caution.
+GPL licnese included.

 The Original README.txt file